 Code & Area Recommendation Management Response Target Date Priority Update Date AAAP01 Valuation of property assets The Council should ensure that the post of Valuer, independent of the Team Leader of Estate and Assets, is filled for 2018/19 and that sufficient Management have confirmed the post has been filled for 2018/19.
 High 29-Nov-2018 Lead segregation of duties exist between the person carrying out the valuation 30-Dec-2018 Progress Latest Update Robert Sinclair of property assets and the person carrying out the technical review of that work.
 0% Posts filled and work is in hand Code & Area Recommendation Management Response Target Date Priority Update Date AAAP02 Financial sustainability: Workforce Planning The Council should develop a Council- wide workforce plan.
-This should include details on succession planning, recruitment and retentions. facilitated session on workforce High 03-Dec-2018 Lead 31-Dec-2019 Progress Latest Update Denise Bell 31-060-2019 25% Following the facilitated session in September, HR staff are working with management teams across the Council to develop service specific and strategic plans to meet workforce needs into the future.
+This should include details on succession planning, recruitment and retentions.
+The Council confirmed that a facilitated session on workforce planning is to be held with the senior management team in September 2018. • High 03-Dec-2018 Lead 31-Dec-2019 Progress Latest Update Denise Bell 31-060-2019 25% Following the facilitated session in September, HR staff are working with management teams across the Council to develop service specific and strategic plans to meet workforce needs into the future

 Code & Area Recommendation Management Response Target Date Priority Update Date AAAP03 Financial sustainability: Savings Target Additional work needs to be done to determine the feasibility of the Council savings target of 3.4% across the board and how these savings will be delivered.
-Business transformation Members had been asked where focus and priorities High 03-Dec-2018 Lead and Service Redesign projects need to include clear targets and milestones Progress Latest Update Jamie Manson against which to measure performance.
-In addition, progress on these projects and against savings targets in general should be clearly reported to Members as part of the quarterly monitoring reports.
+Business transformation Management has confirmed the business transformation and service Redesign programmes will continue to be reported regularly to monitor and High 03-Dec-2018 Lead and Service Redesign projects need to include clear targets and milestones measure performance.
+Members had been asked Progress Latest Update Jamie Manson against which to measure performance.
+In addition, progress on these projects and against savings targets in general should be clearly reported to Members as part of the quarterly monitoring reports. where focus and priorities should be in the medium term and management will continue to work with Members to deliver these projects.
 31-Mar-2019 25% On-going The BTP and SRP have been refreshed and used as part of the background to seminars with Members on budget setting and sustainability.
 BTP and SRP updates will be reported to Policy and Resources Committee in December 2018.
-Code & Area Recommendation Management Response Target Date Priority Update Date AAAP04 Financial Sustainability: Transformatio n programme term plan for addressing the funding The Policy and Resources High 29-Nov-2018 Lead gap, rather than taking an ad-hoc approach to transformation.
-This must programmes are linked and seen as inter-dependent rather Progress Latest Update Christine Ferguson involve a high level of community and Member engagement given the nature of services in Shetland.
-The Council is in the fortunate position of having a high level of reserves and should use the existence of this "buffer" to take the necessary steps to change its service delivery model so that it is fit for the future given anticipated demographic and financial changes.
-The Council must further consider the infrastructure in place to deliver such a programme, including significant Member, a PMO, its change management approach and access to relevant tools and templates to assess performance. than as one programme.
+Code & Area Recommendation Management Response Target Date Priority Update Date AAAP04 Financial Sustainability: Transformatio n programme programme which includes a medium- term plan for addressing the funding The Policy and Resources Committee receives updates on the Business Transformation and Service Redesign programmes quarterly.
+The High 29-Nov-2018 Lead gap, rather than taking an ad-hoc approach to transformation.
+This must programmes are linked and Progress Latest Update Christine Ferguson than as one programme.
 The programmes and individual projects are managed using PRINCE2 methodologies.
 There are Sounding Boards for each programme with elected Members as core members.
 The Corporate Management Team regularly reviews performance and savings targets.
 The Council is currently 31-Mar-2019 20% PMO established in Corporate Services through the Director's office.
 Graduate Placement Scheme due to go live in January 2019 together with secondments and backfill to resource the programme using Spend to Save and Service Change budgets.